emdeh/wifi-enabled-coop-door/README.md

 ## Security Considerations:

-- Implement authentication for the web interface to prevent unauthorized access.
+- Implement authentication for the web interface to prevent unauthorized access. *Partially Done*
 - Consider using HTTPS to encrypt communication with the Raspberry Pi.

 # Next up